Immune System, Macrophages and activating Factors

 Immune system good, (almost) everything good

 Basically, our immune system is capable of recognizing almost every disease and coping with it by itself.
 However, there are pathogens that are so numerous and have such severe consequences that a person can die before his or her immune system gains the upper hand.
 This applies, for example, to plagues, like Ebola and other serious viral or bacterial infections.
 In other cases, the immune system does not recognize degenerated cells of the body or does not recognize them well enough.
 Then it comes to cancer.
 The reverse is just as malicious: the immune system is misdirected and begins to fight against healthy, endogenous structures.
 This leads to autoimmune diseases.
+In the case of allergies, on the other hand, the immune system reacts excessively to what are actually harmless substances from outside (pollen, food, insect bites, etc.).
 Pathogens that attack the immune system and thus weaken it are also nasty.
 These include, for example, the HIV pathogen that leads to AIDS.

 Yet, it is important to note that our immune system is the best and most effective weapon for fighting diseases and staying healthy.
 Many of our medical activities ultimately aim to strengthen the immune system and support the body's own defence system.
 A healthy and powerful immune system results directly in a healthy and resistant organism.
 If we can strengthen and activate the immune system, we have already achieved a great deal.